Quick Answer

 Check whether this Objective still works under delivery capacity, cash stability, and operational risk.
 If it only works in a best-case week, narrow it now.

-When you need a numeric guardrail, keep the Objective clean and put the number in a Key Result as current threshold after verification.
+When you need a numeric guardrail, keep the Objective clean and put the number in a Key Result after verifying it against current operating records.
 Keep the Objective list tight, keep each Objective to one line, and cap supporting Key Results at no more than 5.
 Betterworks also notes no more than 7 Objectives for teams or individuals.

 For a step-by-step walkthrough, see A Guide to OKRs (Objectives and Key Results) for Company Goal Setting.